-Major depressive disorder (MDD), also known as clinical depression or major depression, is one of the most common mental health disorders in the United States.
-According to the National Institute of Mental Health, MDD affects more than 14 million American adults each year—that’s about 6.7 percent of the U.S. population over the age of 18.
-Also, MDD is the leading cause of disability for Americans ages 15 to 44.
-If you have MDD, you do not have to suffer alone.
+Major depressive disorder (MDD), also known as clinical depression, major depression, or unipolar depression, is one of the most common mental health disorders in the United States.
+More than 15.7 million U.S. adults had at least one depressive episode in 2014 — that’s about 6.7 percent of the U.S. population over the age of 18.

-Recognizing and treating depression is seldom a simple task, but don’t become discouraged.
-A key aspect in evaluating the success of your treatment is measuring how well your symptoms and any side effects are being controlled.
-Furthermore, even if you or a loved one are sticking with the treatment plan for depression, you may still experience any number of residual symptoms, including risk of suicide and functional impairment.
-Find out what to look for and the questions you should be asking your doctor.
+A key aspect in evaluating the success of your treatment is measuring how well your symptoms and side effects are being controlled.
+Sometimes, even if you’re sticking with your treatment plan, you may still experience any number of residual symptoms, including risk of suicidality and functional impairment.

 Are you seeing the right doctor?